NUSGreyhats/write-ups/_posts/2015-12-31-32C3-CTF-Flash-(Reversing-300).md

     print_html_status(msg)
 {% endhighlight %}

-From the python script, we can tell that the authentication process is as follows: encrypt(md5(firmware.bin),public_key) == signature
+From the python script, we can tell that the verification process is as follows: encrypt(md5(firmware.bin),public_key) == signature

 The other interesting finding is the command `cmd = 'cd ' + filename + '; ./install'`.
 This tells us that we'll have to modify the file `install` to run arbitrary code in order to get the flag.